nkjcolin/Movie-Popcorns/README.md

 ## Non-Relational Database
 ---
 MongoDB was used as it is a Document-Type database which can scale up seamlessly and requires minimal administration.
 The Document-Type database benefits Movie Popcorns as compared to other non-relational database types.
 For instance, in comparison to a Key-Value database, MongoDB is more flexible for frequent updates and more suitable for complex queries as it is not fixed to a key.
 Furthermore, searching for documents can be done in multiple ways than just a single key.
 Speaking of which, MongoDB has library support in Python which makes database operations less of a problem.

+## Application Features
+---
+1. **Movie Posters and Trailers**<br>
+Movie Popcorns thrives as a visually immersive application with the database storing crucial data like image and video sources.
+This application showcases a vast collection of posters and trailers, inviting users to engage actively with the content.
+Notably, each trailer is autoplayed offering users a seamless way to explore and discover more about the movies that pique their interest.
+This approach not only enriches the user experience but also encourages them to delve deeper into the cinematic world, making Movie Popcorns a captivating hub for movie enthusiasts.

+2. **Movie Recommendations**<br>
+Exclusive features for users that have an existing account, it analyzes and generates personalized movie recommendations based on user’s past reviews based on genre to cater to the user preferences.

+3. **Casts Filtering**<br>
+Movie Popcorns enables users to search for movies of a specific cast but it also supports searching with a set of casts altogether.
+For instance, instead of searching “Robert Downey Jr.”, users may also add “Tom Holland, Zendaya” to the search string and this will filter out movies where all the 3 casts starred together.

+4. **Autocomplete Search Boxes**<br>
+Movie Popcorns goes above and beyond in aiding movie enthusiasts with its autocomplete search boxes.
+The search boxes adeptly seek out the closest matching value to the user's input, resulting in a precise discovery of their desired movie.
+The primary aim behind this feature is to assist users in locating films they vaguely remember but could not quite recall the full details of.
+With this thoughtful approach, Movie Popcorns ensures an enhanced and user-friendly movie searching experience like never before.

 ## Requirements
 ---